Diamond Wave Crochet Pattern (Tutorial + Video)

 - Ch1 made at the beginning of rows do not count as stitches, ch3 made at the beginning of rows count as a double crochet.

-- The long sc stitches are made 2 rows below into the stitches that you skipped (except for Row 2 where you make then one row below into the chains you skipped on Row 1.
+- The long sc stitches are made 2 rows below into the stitches that you skipped (except for Row 2 where you make them one row below into the chains you skipped on Row 1.

 - Mix and match colors for a stained glass effect, but keep in mind that the single crochet rows should be made in one color only so it will look like a frame.